sphinx-labs/sphinx/README.md

 ### DevOps Platform
 - Approve multi-chain deployments with a single meta transaction
 - Maintain a balance of USDC on a single chain to fund deployments
+- Propose deployments from your CI process gaslessly
 - Automatic Etherscan verification
 - Support for multisigs (coming soon)